 Rankings, Reports, and Surveys

-A good place to start is J.D.
+One good place to start is J.D.
 Power.
-Its surveys and rankings are independent, unbiased, and based on consumer feedback regarding customer satisfaction.
+Its surveys and rankings are independent, unbiased, and based on feedback regarding customer satisfaction.
 They can often answer questions like:

 - Does the company pay claims well?